-Riding on track is completely alien to me, I have only ever rode on UK roads, and the closest I have come to be on track is a little bit of karting here and there.
-I have met many people that track ride, some ride on the roads also, however some only ride on the track and prefer to do a few track days a month instead of riding on the road.
+Riding on track is utterly alien to me, I have only ever rode on UK roads, and the closest I have come to be on track is a bit of karting here and there.
+I have met many people that prefer to do a few track days a month instead of riding on the road.
 For me, I love to ride as often as possible so having to wait for ages for the next time wouldn’t agree with me.
-My dad used to race back in the black and white days, and ever since I passed my test he has always said that I would really enjoy riding on the track.
+My dad used to race back in the black and white days, and he has always said that I would enjoy riding on the track.

-The day started with getting kitted out, I felt quite happy and comfortable wearing my own gear however if you don’t have a 1 piece suit then the school can provide all the gear including helmets, leathers gloves and boots.
-Meeting the rest of the students on the course with me, some of which I had met before, so the day really felt like a group of mates just having a laugh whilst still being competitive with each other.
+The day started with getting kitted out, and I felt quite happy and comfortable wearing my gear however if you don’t have a one-piece suit then the school can provide all the equipment including helmets, leathers gloves and boots.
 We had an initial briefing explaining the format of the day, a brief outline of the track and what the various flag signals mean.

-Having never been on track before, I found it quite daunting at first, I was out of my comfort zone.
+Having never been on track before, I found it quite daunting.
+I was out of my comfort zone.
 The first session was at a brisk pace, getting used the bike but also understanding the layout of the track.
 Out in pairs, the instructor signalled halfway through to switch places with the other pupil.
 At the end of the first riding session, there’s a lesson in the pits with the instructor.
-His eagle eyes watching in the first session gives a wealth of tips and feedback on how to improve, all based around my own goals for the day, which were to help improve my cornering confidence, and of course that bucket list item of getting both knees down!
-Using a bike on stands he showed me better body positioning techniques and tips to help loosen me up on the bike, as he said I looked stiff.
+His eagle eyes watching in the first session gives a wealth of tips and feedback on how to improve, all based around my own goals for the day.
+These were to help improve my cornering confidence, and of course that bucket list item of getting both knees down!
+Using a bike on stands, he showed me better body positioning techniques and tips to help loosen me up on the bike, as he said I looked stiff.

-The second session was about putting these techniques into practice and once back out on track it all made sense, cornering was easier and I could feel myself carrying more speed through the corners.
+The second session was about putting these techniques into practice and once back out on track it all made sense, cornering was easier, and I could feel myself carrying more speed through the corners.
 I didn’t want this session to end, but it did, and back to the classroom for another masterclass from the instructors, this time on improving lines through corners.
-I was struggling with Coppice, an important corner as carrying good speed through it is critical as it leads onto the long back straight.
-It’s also an uphill blind entry corner and this was what I didn’t like.
-I was given tips on this and it really helped in the final session.
+I was struggling with Coppice, a vital corner as carrying good speed through it is critical as it leads onto the long back straight.
+It’s also an uphill blind entry corner, and this was what I didn’t like.
+I was given tips on this, and it helped in the final session.

 The final session was my best yet, braking late, and carrying speed through the corners allowed me to get both knees down, left on the final hairpin and right on the first corner.
 I was so happy!

-The pace increased massively in the final session, I was getting faster on corner exit and braking later and I just didn’t want it to end, but soon enough the flags came out and we headed back to the pits, we had a final debrief from the instructors where certificates and prizes were given out.
-I spent the afternoon watching other groups come and go out of the pits and observing out on track.
+The pace increased massively in the final session, I was getting faster on corner exit and braking later and I didn’t want it to end, but soon enough the flags came out, and we headed back to the pits.
+After a final debrief from the instructors, there where certificates and prizes were given out.
+I spent the afternoon watching other groups come and go out of the pits and observing out on the track.

-Overall I the whole day as fantastic, the event was extremely well run and everything ran like clockwork, as you would expect with the school running these days for so long.
+Overall I the whole day as fantastic, the event was exceptionally well run, and everything ran like clockwork, as you would expect with the school running for so long.
 The instructors were spot on with tuition and feedback, and I left the day feeling a lot more confident and a much better rider, with photos to prove it.